luvcola/DemoKin_DDD/README.md

 ![](README_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

+# 5\.
+Vignette and extensions

+For more details, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference", package = "DemoKin")`.
+If the vignette does not load, you may need to install the package as `devtools::install_github("IvanWilli/DemoKin", build_vignettes = T)`.

-# 4\.
+# 6\.
 Exercises

 ## Exercise 1.
 Age of kin

-The output of `DemoKin::kin` includes information on the age of relatives in the the columns `kin_summary$mean_age` and `kin_summary$$sd_age`.
-For example, this allows us to determine the age of Focal’s cousins over the lifecourse of Focal?
+The output of `DemoKin::kin` includes information on the age of Focal’s relatives (in the columns `kin_summary$mean_age` and `kin_summary$$sd_age`).
+For example, this allows us to determine the age of Focal’s cousins over the lifecourse of Focal:

 ``` r
 swe_2015$kin_summary %>%